Zucchini Lasagna

 One of my favorite comfort food entrees at an Italian restaurant: lasagna.
 My Best Make Ahead Lasagna and Vegetable Lasagna earn rave reviews from my dinner guests and readers alike, and I adore the luscious layered concept so much, I’ve even created a Chocolate Lasagna so we can savor it for dessert.

-And now, I’ve perfected a just-happens-to-be-low-carb lasagna recipe that swaps thin slices of zucchini for the regular noodles.
-Fluffy ricotta cheese and marinara-coated ground beef pretty much guarantee no one will be missing a thing.
+And now, I’ve perfected a lasagna recipe that swaps in thin slices of zucchini for regular pasta.
+All the extra veggies make this recipe extra nutritious, and the fluffy ricotta cheese and marinara sauce-coated ground beef pretty much guarantee no one will be missing the lasagna noodles.
+This naturally gluten-free entree is not the same as traditional lasagna, but it’s equally delicious in its own right!

 Recipe ingredients